 AAS use may affect fertility and can cause secondary male characteristics in a female foetus.
-People who are concerned about their AAS use while pregnant or breastfeeding should talk to their doctor or health professional.
+For people who are concerned about their AAS use while pregnant or breastfeeding, it is important to talk to your doctor or health professional.

-How to reduce AAS side effects and risks?
+'How to reduce AAS side effects and risks?